-- Applicants for homeownership assistance receive adequate information about lead-based paint requirements. - Staff properly determines whether proposed projects are exempt from some or all lead based paint requirements. - A proper visual assessment is performed to identify deteriorated paint in the dwelling unit, any common areas servicing the unit, and exterior surfaces of the building or soil. - Prior to occupancy, properly qualified personnel perform paint stabilization and the dwelling passes a clearance exam in accordance with the standards established in 24 CFR Part 35 when required. - The home purchaser receives the required lead-based paint pamphlet and notices.
+- Applicants for homeownership assistance receive adequate information about lead-based paint requirements. - Staff properly determines whether proposed projects are exempt from some or all lead based paint requirements. - A proper visual assessment is performed to identify deteriorated paint in the dwelling unit, any common areas servicing the unit, and exterior surfaces of the building or soil.

+• The home purchaser receives the required lead-based paint pamphlet and notices.

-SP-70 Anti-Poverty Strategy - 91.215(j)
+SP-70 Anti-Poverty Strategy - 91.415, 91.215(j)